Roger Peters Copyright © 2005

 idea of the logic of mythic expression.
 And by proclaiming that ‘God is dead’

-he effectively amputates the right-hand side of the complete template.
+he effectively amputates the right-hand side of the Nature template.

 Nietzsche’s concept of will to power ironically locates the motive force